 1. Fire up the Command Prompt with administrative privileges.
 (Type Windows Key + X, choose Command Prompt (Admin).

 2. Type SFC /ScanNow and hit ENTER to initiate a scan to find and fix problems with your OS components.
+This should fix your Black Screen on Windows 10.

-Update your Video Driver
+Update Video Driver

 A Video Driver, also known as Graphics Driver, that manages the part of system board that deals with graphics chip set.